DavidBergstromSWE/PCO.SDK.NET/README.md

-﻿.NET library wrapper for the C++ PCO SDK from Excelitas-PCO.
+﻿.NET library wrapper for the PCO SDK from Excelitas-PCO, where native code is written in C++.